 \subsection{Estimation of marginal distributions (OMSEV)}

 The EGPD model is fitted to rainfall data from the OMSEV network in order to assess its ability to represent the marginal distribution of positive rainfall intensities at each site.
 To account for the discretization induced by the finite measurement precision of the rain gauges, a small left-censoring is introduced, chosen according to a local goodness-of-fit criterion based on the Root Mean Square Error (RMSE), following \cite{haruna2023modeling}.
 Possible censoring thresholds are restricted to multiples of the gauge precision, $p \approx 0.2153$~mm, \textit{i.e.} values of the form $k \times p$ with $k \in \mathbb{N}$.
 The final censoring threshold is set to $p$ for most sites, and to $2p$ for three sites (CEFE, Archie, and CNRS).
 The quantile-quantile plots displayed in \autoref{fig:egpdfit} illustrate an overall good agreement between the fitted EGPD and the empirical rainfall distributions for four sites of the OMSEV network.
-The same level of agreement is observed at all other sites (not shown).
-No systematic deviations are observed in the upper tail, suggesting that the extreme rainfall behavior is well captured by the EGPD model.
+The same level of agreement is observed at all other sites (see Appendix \ref{sec:appendix_episode_swg_validation} for additional examples).
+Relatively good fits are observed on the upper tail, suggesting that the extreme rainfall behaviour is well captured by the EGPD model.
 The distribution of the estimated EGPD parameters across the OMSEV network is summarized in \autoref{fig:egpdparam}.
-The shape parameter $\xi$ is positive at all sites, with values ranging approximately between $0.25$ and $0.30$, indicating heavy-tailed rainfall intensity distributions.
-Estimated scale parameters $\sigma$ mostly lie between $0.60$ and $0.75$, reflecting moderate variability in rainfall intensities across sites.
+The shape parameter $\xi$ is ranging approximately between $0.25$ and $0.30$, indicating heavy-tailed rainfall intensity distributions.
+Estimated scale parameter $\sigma$ mostly lie between $0.60$ and $0.75$, reflecting moderate variability in rainfall intensities across all sites.
 It is consistent with short-duration rainfall data, which typically exhibit lower variability compared to longer-duration accumulations.
-Finally, the lower-tail parameters $\kappa$ generally fall between $0.20$ and $0.25$, indicating heavier mass near small rainfall intensities relatively to the central part of the distribution.
+Finally, the lower-tail parameter $\kappa$ generally fall between $0.20$ and $0.25$, indicating heavier mass near small rainfall intensities relatively to the central part of the distribution.
 This is consistent with the short-duration nature of the data that leads to a larger proportion of small rainfall values compared to longer-duration accumulations.
 The largest $\kappa$ outlier corresponds to the Archie site.
 This site is different from the others because of an interruption of measurements in 2023, which can explain differences in parameter estimates.
 Overall, these results seem to indicate that the EGPD provides a relevant representation of the marginal rainfall distributions at all sites in the network.